FederalCSUMission/IL5DeploymentGuide/SynapseDeploymentGuide.md

 ![image](https://user-images.githubusercontent.com/95705084/188928145-1f447c41-102c-48ba-84c7-7ab8c583243e.png)

 Step 7 - Once these options have bene selected and configured, please click the *"Next: NEtworking*" tab at the bottom to be redirected to the networking portion of Synapse.
 In this screen, you will note only a few settings, however each setting plays a huge factor in how Synapse needs to be secured and accessed.
 As the progression of this guide takes place, more and more options to secure endpoints across Azure services to Synapse will need to be done.
 This is a primary step which enables additional steps to take place. (**NOTE**: Please keep in mind that once these Network settings have been configured, they cannot be changed and a new workspace would have to be created.
-Please ensure that the pre-requisites outlined above have been identified and are ready for deployment)
+Please ensure that the Prerequisites outlined above have been identified and are ready for deployment)
     - Step 7a.
 Please ensure that "Enable" is selected for Managed virtual Network.
 The logic behind this selection is to ensure that Synapse is managing the Virtual network traffic and rules versus it being done at the Vnet level.
 When enabling Managed Virtual Network, a new series of options will pop-up, please select the following as below:
     - Step 7b.
 Select "Yes" on "Create Mananaged Private Endpoint to Primary Data storage account".
 This will create a private and direct line of communication, or "secure traffic" to the Azure Data Lake Gen2 account.